zgoad1/VILE/README.md

 ## Bugs

 **- A -**
+- Traversing a conductor will sometimes permanently disable the reticle
+	- Observed again except the reticle was enabled but targeting didn't work
+- Seed 1786: An area intersection only connects to 2 of its doors
+- The tunnel environment never spawns

 **- B -**
+- Pausing while going through a conductor resets the animation
 - You can sometimes jump while air attacking
 - Sprinting can sometimes fuse you with a wall
 - If Tess is attacked while rising into the air (attack1d), she goes flying